beechertrouble/tipzy/README.md

 - `_tipzy._tips[tip_uid_here].setContent('derp');` - to change the content of a tooltip

 ## todo :
-- js header packaging for amd and export
 - browser / device testing
-- screen reader testing

 ## maybe :
 - callbacks?
 - tip content from existing element in dom?
 - sass support?
-- more closely follow pointer for arrow positioning?
-- follow pointer on move?
-- should these be tabbable if the element itself isn't?
+- should these be tabbable if the element itself isn't (so you can focus on the element and see the tip)?